First-Time Gardening-Plant Salvia!

 Categories Of Salvia

-In some cases, this is a true annual with its entire life cycle (seed to flower to seed) taking place within one year.
-In other cases, the plants are tender perennials, which will survive winter in certain warm climates.
-(In our S. Florida climate they last for several calendar years. until we have an unusually cold night.)
+In some cases, this is a true annual, with its entire life cycle (seed to flower to seed) taking place within one year.
+In other cases, the plants are tender perennials that will survive winter in certain warm climates.
+(In our S. Florida climate, they last for several calendar years. until we have an unusually cold night.)

 |Mystic Spires||Blue, tall, to 48″||highly tolerant of heat and drought (Hardy in zones 7-10) often grown elsewhere as an annual.|

 |leucantha (Mexican Bush Sage)||Purple?
 Height 4-6′||Won RHC Award Of Merit 1993,|

 |Grandstand Blue||Blue bicolor/red, 3′||new varieties are compact, longer blooming more sturdy than original cultivars|